protocol/launchpad/content/en/curriculum/web3/wallets/index.md

 Software wallets are applications that run on your computer or phone.
-The most popular software-based wallets are browser plugins like [Metamask](https://metamask.io/).
+The most popular software-based wallets are browser plugins like [MetaMask](https://metamask.io/).
 Browser plugin wallets are convenient because they can automatically interact with the websites that you visit, once you give them permission.
 Browser plugins typically support one network family at a time, like Ethereum or Solana.
-Desktop application wallets like [Exodus]() typically support the majority of cryptocurrencies in one package and are convenient for managing a whole portfolio.
+Desktop application wallets like [Exodus](https://www.exodus.com/) typically support the majority of cryptocurrencies in one package and are convenient for managing a whole portfolio.
 They provide a beautiful interface with many useful features.